compoundingeffects/bigpictureschool/interdisciplinary_fields.md

 6. **How interdisciplinary fields emerge**: They often start when people realize that one field alone can't solve a complex problem.
 Researchers then look for connections between different subjects and create new methods that combine approaches from multiple fields.

 7. **The scientific method in interdisciplinary research**: Interdisciplinary research follows the basic steps of the scientific method, but adapts them to include diverse tools and perspectives.
 This involves:
-    a) Observing complex problems that span multiple disciplines.
+    1. Observing complex problems that span multiple disciplines.
-    b) Forming hypotheses using insights from different fields.
+    2. Forming hypotheses using insights from different fields.
-    c) Testing these hypotheses with methods from various disciplines.
+    3. Testing these hypotheses with methods from various disciplines.
-    d) Developing theories that bring together knowledge from different areas.
+    4. Developing theories that bring together knowledge from different areas.